 Beyond being effective, online therapy is often the most practical and comfortable choice for seniors.
 It removes common hurdles that can prevent someone from getting help, like needing a ride, dealing with physical challenges, or not having a specialist nearby.
 This convenience makes it easier for your parent to consistently attend their individual teletherapy sessions and build momentum.
 For anyone who has trouble leaving the house or simply values their privacy, receiving support from a familiar space can make all the difference.
 It offers a private, accessible way to get help, which can be especially comforting for someone worried about judgment or the stigma of seeking mental health care.

-How to Get Your Parent Started with Online Therapy
+Your Parent’s First Steps with Online Therapy

 Once your parent is open to the idea of therapy, taking the first few steps can feel like the hardest part.
 The good news is that getting started is more straightforward than you might think.
 Breaking it down into a few simple actions can make the process feel manageable and less intimidating for both of you.
 Here’s a clear path to help your parent begin their journey with online therapy.